josephg/egwalker-paper/reg-text.typ

     _Average concurrency_: mean number of concurrent branches per event in the trace.
     _Graph runs_: number of sequential runs of events (linear event sequences without branching/merging).
     _Authors_: number of users who added at least one event.
-    _Chars remaining_: the percent of inserted characters which remain in the document (ie, are never deleted) after all events have been merged.
+    _Chars remaining_: percentage of inserted characters that remain in the document (i.e., are never deleted) after all events have been merged.
     _Final size_: Resulting document size in kilobytes after all events have been merged.
   ]
 ) <traces-table>